micahflee/hacks-leaks-and-revelations/chapter-6/homework-6-1.md

 If you're using a newer Mac with an M1 chip, make sure to choose "Mac with Apple Chip."
 Otherwise choose "Mac with Intel Chip."

-After opening Docker Desktop for the first time and waiting for it to start, see if it works by running:
+After opening Docker Desktop for the first time and waiting for it to start, open a terminal.
+If you're using Windows, use PowerShell.
+See if it works by running:

 ```sh
 docker run hello-world